ankidroid/Anki-Android/FAQ.md

 ### Is there an auto-sync feature?
 Yes, it's disabled by default though so please see the [section in the manual](https://ankidroid.org/docs/manual.html#_ankidroid) about the automatic synchronization preference.

+### Why do my cards display incorrectly?
+The most common reason for this is an incorrect card [template](https://apps.ankiweb.net/docs/manual.html#cards-and-templates).
+This might happen if a user inadvertently edits an existing template, the wrong template is used at the time of card creation, or in rare cases a user's database might get corrupted.

+A basic understanding of how Anki works is required to fix this problem, as editing card templates is not particularly beginner friendly.
+The actual editing is most easily done using Anki Desktop, so please carefully check through [the basics](https://apps.ankiweb.net/docs/manual.html#the-basics) section and the [intro videos](https://apps.ankiweb.net/docs/manual.html#intro-videos) in the Anki Desktop manual.
+If you don't have a computer handy where you can install Anki Desktop, it is also possible to [edit your templates from AnkiDroid](https://docs.ankidroid.org/manual.html#customizingCardLayout), but it might be difficult on a small handheld device.

+Note: If you are simply having issues showing foreign characters or images, see the [custom fonts](https://github.com/ankidroid/Anki-Android/wiki/FAQ#instead-of-the-correct-character-to-display-a-square-is-shown-why-is-that) and [media](https://github.com/ankidroid/Anki-Android/wiki/FAQ#why-doesnt-my-sound-or-image-work-on-ankidroid) section instead.

 ### Why do I get an error about the timezone when I try to sync?
 AnkiWeb requires both the time and the timezone to be set correctly in order to synchronize properly.
 For most users, enabling "Automatic date & time" and "Automatic time zone" in the main Android date & time settings is enough to ensure that sync works correctly.